GYiyouth/ECollaboration/web/WEB-INF/lib/mysql-connector-java-5.1.40/docs/README.txt

    received for several hours.
-Knowing the period of time since Connector/J last received a packet from the server is useful information, so if this is not displayed in your exception message, it is recommended that you update Connector/J.
+Knowing the period of time since Connector/J last received a packet from the server is useful information, so if this is not displayed in your exception messageBean, it is recommended that you update Connector/J.

-   Further, if the time a packet was last sent/received exceeds the wait_timeout or interactive_timeout threshold, this is noted in the exception message.
+   Further, if the time a packet was last sent/received exceeds the wait_timeout or interactive_timeout threshold, this is noted in the exception messageBean.

    Although network connections can be volatile, the following can be helpful in avoiding problems: